oracle-livelabs/university/applied-database-systems-ai-db/database-basics-ai-db/database-basics-ai-db.md

 2. Take a look at the output response from your Autonomous Data Warehouse.

-3. When possible, ADW also caches the results of a query for you.
+3. When possible, ADW or Lakehouse also caches the results of a query for you.
 If you run identical queries more than once, you will notice a much shorter response time when your results have been cached.

 4. You can find more sample queries to run in the <a href="https://www.oracle.com/autonomous-database/autonomous-data-warehouse/">ADW documentation.</a>

 ## Troubleshoot Tips

-If you are having problems with any of the labs, please visit the [Need Help?](https://livelabs.oracle.com/cdn/university/applied-database-systems-23ai/workshops/freetier/index.html?customTrackingParam=:ow:lp:cpo::::RC_WWMK211125P00013:llid=4216&lab=need-help-freetier#) tab.
+If you are having problems with any of the labs, please visit the [Need Help?](https://livelabs.oracle.com/cdn/university/applied-database-systems-ai-db/workshops/freetier/index.html?customTrackingParam=:ow:lp:cpo::::RC_WWMK211125P00013:llid=4216&lab=need-help-freetier#) tab.

 ## Acknowledgements

 * **Author** - Madhusudhan Rao, Principal Product Manager Oracle Database, Priscila Iruela, Senior Principal Technical Program Manager
 * **Contributors** -  Ankita Beri, Apoorva Srinivas, Beda Hammerschmidt, Jayant Mahto, Russ Lowenthal, Markus Michalewicz, Mark Hornick, Denise Myrick, Ramu Murakami, David Lapp, Mike Blackmore, Sean Stacey, William Endress, Eli Schilling, Doug Hood, Jayant Sharma, Kishore Katta, Julian Dontcheff, Paul Parkinson, Chaitanya Koratamaddi, Vishal Singh, Melliyal Annamalai, Maria Colgan
-* **Last Updated By/Date** - Priscila Iruela, August 2025
+* **Last Updated By/Date** - Priscila Iruela, October 2025